 Day 1: Arrive in Tehran

-Met on arrival at Tehran International Airport and transfer to our hotel.
+You are met upon arrival at Tehran International Airport and transferred to your hotel.
 The remainder of the day is at leisure before meeting the group for dinner and orientation.
-Overnight in Tehran.

 Day 2: Tehran City Sights

 We begin our day at the Golestan Palace Complex(UNESCO) to visit a few of the many grand buildings, including the Ivan-e Takht-e Marmar (Marble Throne Veranda), the ethnological museum and Badgir Palace.
 We visit the National Museum of Iran for an overview of the history of the country.

 This morning we will depart for Hamadan.
 We stop along the way to enjoy a visit inside the Alisadra Cave, the longest aquatic cave in the world which has constant temperature of 16 degrees centigrade.
 From here we enjoy lunch before making our way to Hamadan.
 The bustling city of Hamadan previously known as Ekbatana - was one of the ancient world's greatest cities.
 Hamadan has a wonderful setting surrounded by snowcapped mountains.

 Day 4: Hamadan, Ancient Ecbatana, Tombs of Esther & Mordecai